-We’ll start by going through each of the four letters of the ESTJ personality type stand for extrovert, sensing, thinking, and judgement.
+The four letters of the ESTJ personality type stand for extrovert, sensing, thinking, and judgement.
 These traits were developed by Isabel Briggs Myers and her mother, Katharine Briggs, in the early 20th century.
 These two women were inspired by the work of Carl Jung.
-You will see Jung’s inspiration in both the description of this personality type and in the functions that ESTJs perform.

 E is for extrovert (as opposed to introvert.)
 This indicates that an ESTJ is likely to lean toward external stimulation rather than internal thoughts and feelings.
 After a long day at the office, an extrovert is more likely to unwind by going to a crowded bar than sitting at home with a book.
 An extrovert is just more likely to “fill their cup” by surrounding themselves with friends, family, and other types of external stimulation.
 This often leads people to think that extroverts are loud, bold, and outgoing.
 This isn’t always the case, but extroverts certainly prefer a crowded room over a quiet museum.

 S is for sensing (as opposed to intuition.)
 This is also identified as “observant.”
 Rather than relying on intuition, ESTJs use real-time facts and observations to interpret what is happening around them.
 They look for the most obvious solutions and use straightforward, logical methods of thinking to help them get there.
 This is why ESTJs make great CEOs and CFOs of a well-established company, rather than the founder of a startup.

 T is for thinking (as opposed to feeling.)
 People who lean toward thinking over feeling draw conclusions from the head rather than the heart.
 They are more likely to make a logical judgement based on thoughts, perceptions, and analysis instead of where their emotions are leading them.
 ESTJs work great under pressure for this reason!